megaannum/forms/tutorial/forms/Tutorial.md

 specifically designed for drawing boxes (they are actually called box drawing character!).

-For more detail see [Boxes Labels Vertically](https://github.com/megaannum/forms/blob/master/tutorial/forms/Boxes.md)
+For more detail see [Boxes](https://github.com/megaannum/forms/blob/master/tutorial/forms/Boxes.md)

 ## Action

 Associated with many interactive Glyphs are Actions.
 When you click a button, its Action executes.
-When you enter <CR> on a line editor, its Action executes.
+When you enter &ltCR> on a line editor, its Action executes.
 When a slider is moved, its Action executes.
 All interactive Glyphs with Actions execute the Action provided by the developer or executes its default Action, the NoOp-Action that does nothing.